nenad-dram/spring-kafka-example/README.md

 # spring-kafka-example

-Sample project used to demonstrate the usage of Apache Kafka with Spring i.e. Spring Kafka project
+The project demonstrates the usage of Apache Kafka with Spring i.e. Spring Kafka project

-More details will be added later...
+## Tech Stack

+Spring Kafka, Spring Boot, Maven, Docker

+## Description

+The project contains two simple microservices used as a Kafka producer and a Kafka consumer, and they are named accordingly.
+The producer produces and sends a few object messages (class CustomMessage) and the consumer prints them.
+Kafka broker has one topic called "springkafka" and one partition.
+A dockerized Apache Kafka environment can be started via docker-compose.yml.